abarnea/Bispectrum/README.md

 # Bispectrum
-Bispectrum Calculations in Harmonic Space for Argonne National Laboratory
+Bispectrum Calculations in harmonic space for Argonne National Laboratory